iterative/dvc.org/static/docs/commands-reference/install.md

 The installed Git hook automates running `dvc checkout`.

-**Commit**: When committing a change to the Git repository, that change possibly requires rerunning the [pipeline](/doc/get-started/pipeline) to reproduce the workspace results, which is a reminder to run `dvc repro`.
+**Commit**: When committing a change to the Git repository, that change possibly requires reproducing the corresponding [pipeline](/doc/get-started/pipeline) (with `dvc repro`) to regenerate the workspace results.
 Or there might be files not yet in the cache, which is a reminder to run `dvc commit`.

 The installed Git hook automates reminding the user to run either `dvc repro` or `dvc commit`.